By the co-author of The easy Guide to Your Walt Disney World Visit 2020, the best-reviewed Disney World guidebook series ever.

 THE VALUE OF DISNEY WORLD’S EXTENDED EVENING HOURS

-Even so, it is reasonable to predict that folks with a good plan will be able to see during Disney World’s Extended Evening Hours with little wait three to five high priority rides at Magic Kingdom, and two to three at Epcot (fewer at Epcot because there are far fewer rides to spread the crowds around, and not many high priority ones…)
+Folks with a good plan will be able to see during Disney World’s Extended Evening Hours with little wait three to five high priority rides at Magic Kingdom, and two to three at Epcot (fewer at Epcot because there are far fewer rides to spread the crowds around, long walks between them, and not many high priority ones…)

 The list of attractions planned to operate during Extended Evening Hours is here.
-It includes pretty much everything most would want, with the exceptions of Remy’s Ratatouille Adventure at Epcot and Splash Mountain at Magic Kingdom (both of which are not included in Early Entry, either).
+It includes pretty much everything most would want.

 All the Disney World-owned hotels are overpriced, and the deluxes are especially so.
-Adding Extended Evening Hours could improve guest satisfaction at eligible hotels, and go a bit towards building occupancy at the deluxes in particular, which will otherwise suffer from the loss of their convention business (five of the eight deluxes are convention hotels) which is greatly diminished, some likely permanently.
+Adding Extended Evening Hours could improve guest satisfaction at eligible hotels.

 Follow yourfirstvisit.net on Facebook or Twitter or Pinterest!!